 Address: Rua Possidónio da Silva 206 (Estrela)

-It’s not just Lisbon’s neighborhoods that celebrate Santo António.
-From rooftops to gardens, there are places in the city where you wouldn’t believe it was possible to celebrate the capital’s biggest festivities.
+It’s not just Lisbon’s neighborhoods that celebrate Saint Anthony in Lisbon.
+From rooftops to gardens, there are places in the city where you’d never have imagined it was possible to celebrate the capital’s biggest festivals.

-Santo António in Mouraria is already a hallmark of Lisbon’s Santos Populares, especially because this Lisbon neighbourhood is characterized by its multiculturalism, making it the most diverse and inclusive festival in the city, with a cultural programme that is also very different from what you might expect to find at any other festival in the city.
+Santo António in Mouraria has become a hallmark of Lisbon’s Popular Saints festivals, especially since this Lisbon neighborhood is known for its multicultural character, making it the most diverse and inclusive festival in the city, with a cultural lineup that’s also quite different from what you might expect to find at other festivals in the city.

 Address: Largo da Rosa (Mouraria)